naowas/bPay-todo-app/README.md

 # Getting started
 This is a simple ToDo app that supports multiple users.
-This is a simple ToDo app that supports multiple users.
-It remaind user 10 minutes before task time
+It remaind users about their upcoming task 10 minutes earlier than the task time

 **This is based on Laravel Framework 8 and was created as a demonstration.**